Excess, Betrayal...And Our Dearly Departed

 Excess, Betrayal...And Our Dearly Departed is the fourth album by American punk rock band The Generators.
-It was released on April 6, 2003, on People Like You Records in Europe and Japan, and in the USA in December 2004 by Fiend Music.
+It was released on April 6, 2003, on People Like You Records in Europe and Japan, and in the US in December 2004 by Fiend Music.
 Excess.
 Betrayal was a musical turning point for the band, seeing a more darker & emotional direction.
 After a short hiatus and line up change in early 2003, the band teamed up with longtime producer Rich Mouser in creating one of the band's most notable release.

 Track listing

 All songs by Dagger/Doosky unless otherwise noted.